wundertax/javascript-kata/README.md

 ## Frame conditions

-1. You have exact 2.5 hours of time - no minute longer.
+1. You have exact __2.5 hours__ of time - __no minute longer__.
    If you reach this time limit stop your work immediately.
    It is one part of the kata to respect this time limit.

 2. There are no restrictions on how to use the provided time.
    If you want to code the entire time, take a break or a cigaret - it’s up to you.

+3. There is no right or wrong.
+Also you don't need to "complete" the task.
+The amount of code/functionalities depends on your experience level.
+Of course the more you do the best for your evaluation, as long as you keep good code quality.

-3. This is a real world situation.
+4. This is a real world situation.
 You are allowed to consult the Internet, use every library you want, call a friend ...
-   **BUT:** You are not allowed to do [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
+   **BUT:** You are not allowed to do pair programming.
    **AND** If you have already done this kata before to have a look at your previous implementation.

-4. Develop your code based on [ECMAScript 2018 (ES2018)](http://www.ecma-international.org/ecma-262/9.0/index.html).

-5. Keep the following priorities in mind while you implementing - in the mentioned order:
+5. Keep the following __priorities__ in mind while you implementing - in the mentioned order:
    1. Code quality
    2. Usage of object oriented methods
    3. Functionality